 Checking Philadelphia court records

-Pennsylvania's UJS portal at ujsportal.pacourts.us is the correct first stop for docket summaries spanning both Court of Common Pleas and Municipal Court.
-For full case documents, civil matters route to the Philadelphia Civil Court and criminal matters to the Criminal Justice Center at 13th and Filbert — these are distinct contacts from the standard county Prothonotary model used elsewhere in Pennsylvania.
-For family court matters, Philadelphia Family Court is the separate contact.
-See our public records guide for Pennsylvania's broader framework.
+Pennsylvania's UJS portal at ujsportal.pacourts.us is the first stop for docket summaries covering both Court of Common Pleas and Municipal Court.
+For full civil documents, contact Philadelphia Civil Court; for full criminal documents, contact the Criminal Justice Center at 13th and Filbert.
+For family court matters, Philadelphia Family Court is a separate contact.
+See our court record search guide.

 Searching for someone who moved to the suburbs

-Philadelphia has lost population to its suburban ring counties — Montgomery, Bucks, Delaware, and Chester — steadily for decades.
-A search that returns older Philadelphia records but thin current data should extend to those surrounding counties before concluding the person has left the region entirely.
-Property records through the Philadelphia Office of Property Assessment can confirm whether a Philadelphia address is still active ownership; if it transferred, the new owner information sometimes surfaces a forwarding address or estate contact.
+Philadelphia has lost population to its suburban ring counties steadily for decades.
+A search that returns older Philadelphia records but thin current data should extend to Montgomery, Bucks, Delaware, and Chester counties before concluding the person has left the region.
+Property records through the Philadelphia Office of Property Assessment can confirm whether a Philadelphia address is still active ownership.
+A name and relative search typically surfaces the suburban forwarding address chain.

 Start Here: Enter Any Name To View Records

-When I'm starting a Philadelphia County search, these are the two services I recommend reviewing first — particularly for establishing a neighborhood or ZIP anchor before entering the UJS portal or Philadelphia's court systems.
+Before moving into the UJS portal or Philadelphia's court systems, these are the two services I recommend reviewing first — particularly useful for establishing a neighborhood or ZIP anchor before any court search.

 | Service | Why people use it | Best fit |